GladysAssistant/v4-website/docs/integrations/withings.md

 ![Configuration intégration Withings dans Gladys](../../static/img/docs/en/configuration/withings/withings-settings-config-4.png)

+WARNING: The battery level is an approximation (the Withings API does not return the exact value).

 ## Usage

 You can now use these Withings devices from the [Dashboard](../dashboard/devices-in-room.md) or from the [Scenes](../scenes/intro.md) automatically.
 Depending on the feature of each device, you will have access to measures, states or actions.